Material :

 Bonitopak offers molded pulp in six colors, including white, natural, and black, with 95% color accuracy.
 Eco-friendly methods ensure safe bleaching.
 Natural and white are best for food; others suit tray packaging.

-Q4: What are the MOQ and lead time?
+Q4: What are the MOQ and lead times?

 Q5: Do you offer moisture resistance?

 A: Standard trays are uncoated fiber.
-Optional water‑repellent treatments are available for humid or chilled supply chains.
+Optional water‑repellent or oil‑resistant treatments are available for humid supply chains.

 We respond within 24 hours, offering fast, clear communication, tailored solutions, and efficient service to save time and costs.